kludda/TPMS/README.md

   Use with `thicken` to make a shell.
   Use without `thicken` to make a skeletal.

-  * **heat exchanger:** Optional.
-Generates a heat exchanger core by creating alternating lids on volumes in X and Y. Caps the entire face in Z. Value is the thickness in size units.
-The lids will have a thickness of `round(heat exchanger / (max(size) / resolution))`.
-Use with `thicken` or `cap extremes` is an error.
+  * **cuboid heat exchanger:** Optional.
+Generates a rectangular cuboid heat exchanger core by creating alternating lids on volumes in X and Y. Caps the entire face in Z. Value is the thickness in size units.
+The lids will have a thickness of `round(cuboid heat exchanger / (max(size) / resolution))`.
+Use with `cylinder heat exchanger`, `thicken` or `cap extremes` is an error.

+  * **cylinder heat exchanger:** Optional.
+Generates a cylindrical heat exchanger core by creating lids on lateral surface (X,Y) and end surfaces (Z).
+Value is the thickness in size units.
+Radius of cylinder is `min(size X, size Y)/2)`.
+Height is Z. The lids will have a thickness of `round(cylinder heat exchanger / (max(size) / resolution))`.
+The lids on the lateral surface is created inside size.
+Use with `cuboid heat exchanger`, `thicken` or `cap extremes` is an error.

 * **gyroid:**
   * **periodicity:** Required.
 The number of periods within `max(size)`.